flipperdevices/flipperzero-firmware/README.md

 - iodine-131 (beta & gamma)

 **Not really usable** radioactive sources:
-- americium-241 (alpha & low gamma, some strong beta/gamma rays are emitted during radioactive cascade or due to the presence of radioisotope impurity)
+- americium-241 (alpha & low gamma, some strong beta/gamma rays are emitted during radioactive cascade or due to the presence of radioisotope impurities)
 - high purity metallic uranium/thorium (same as am241)